mglantz/bicycle/README.md

 ```

 ## Manual installation of the Bicycle server
-* Install Red Hat Enterprise Linux 7-latest on a server with appropriate specs (2 CPU cores, 8 GB of memory is OK for ~200 servers).
+* Install Red Hat Enterprise Linux 7-latest on a server with appropriate specs
 * Install and configure required software
 ```
 # yum install httpd httpd-tools createrepo yum-utils